2025 Shanghai Masters: Semi-finals

 The two most recent world champions, Wilson and Zhao, contested the second semi-final.
-Zhao made a 113 century in frame four to tie the scores at 22, and the scores were level again at 33 and 44.
-Zhao produced a 121 century in frame nine to end the first session 54 ahead.
+Zhao made a 113 century in frame four to tie the scores at 2–2, and the scores were level again at 3–3 and 4–4.
+Zhao produced a 121 century in frame nine to end the first session 5–4 ahead.
 In the second session, Zhao was leading by 23 points in the 10th frame when play was briefly suspended due to a technical issue with the arena's scoreboard.
-Wilson won the frame when the players returned, and went on to take six consecutive frames, making breaks including 70, 101, and 51 as he secured a 105 victory.
+Wilson won the frame when the players returned, and went on to take six consecutive frames, making breaks including 70, 101, and 51 as he secured a 10–5 victory.
 Losing to Wilson ended Zhao's 26-match winning streak since his last defeat by Murphy at the 2024 UK Championship.
-"Snooker in China is booming and you can feel an extra air of expectation every time Zhao turns up for a game," Wilson said afterward.
+"Snooker in China is booming and you can feel an extra air of expectation every time Zhao turns up for a game," Wilson said afterwards.
 "I knew I had to play well and shut that out."